This week, ESRC GPID Director, Andy Sumner, continues the discussion on structural transformation and inclusive growth in South East Asia.

-At first glance the structural transformation and inclusive growth in Malaysia, Indonesia, and Thailand looks dramatic and impressive.
-We can consider three waves of transformation interrupted abruptly by crises.
+At first glance, the structural transformation and inclusive growth in Malaysia, Indonesia and Thailand looks dramatic and impressive.
+We can consider three waves of transformation which were interrupted abruptly by crises.
 First, the 1970s to the mid-1980s.
 Second, the mid-1980s to the mid-1990s.
 Third, the period since the late 1990s.

 Over the period there was a decline in the importance of agriculture, albeit gently, and an unambiguous jump in manufacturing as a share of output and employment across Malaysia, Indonesia and Thailand.

-Consumption inequality was in general very low by developing country standards in Indonesia in 1970 but relatively high in Thaland and Malaysia (the latter of which has data for income inequality).
+Consumption inequality was in general very low by developing country standards in Indonesia in 1970, but relatively high in Thailand and Malaysia (the latter of which has data for income inequality).
 Indonesia and Malaysia’s Ginis, by national estimates, rose very slightly through the 1970s and then fell slightly in the 1980s (Thailand only has a Gini estimate for the end of the period).

 The mid-1980s to mid-1990s

-The period of the mid-1980s to the mid-1990s was one of spectacular transformation though ultimately unsustainable in that it was largely based on exchange rate movements and interest rate differentials leading to the consequential massive relocation of Foreign Direct Investment and finance capital.
-There were dramatic increases in GDP shares to manufacturing in value added and equally striking increases in shares of employment too.
+The period of the mid-1980s to the mid-1990s was one of spectacular transformation though ultimately unsustainable, in that it was largely based on exchange rate movements and interest rate differentials leading to the consequential massive relocation of foreign direct investment and finance capital.
+There were dramatic increases in gross domestic product (GDP) shares to manufacturing in value-added and equally striking increases in shares of employment too.
 Not surprisingly, value added and employment shares diminished in agriculture accordingly.
 Employment shares in services increased notably in Thailand and Indonesia in the latter part of the period.

 There were very large and rapid increases in the share of manufactures in exports.
 In Indonesia, the manufacturing share amounted to more than half of exports, and in Thailand and Malaysia this reached close to three-quarters of exports.
-The proportion of high tech in those manufacture exports also increased substantially, though from a low base in Indonesia.
-In Thailand, a quarter of the manufacturing exports were high tech exports.
-In Malaysia, almost a half of the manufacturing exports were high tech exports.
+The proportion of high-tech in those manufactured exports also increased substantially, though from a low base in Indonesia.
+In Thailand, a quarter of the manufacturing exports were high-tech exports.
+In Malaysia, almost one half of the manufacturing exports were high tech exports.
 Agriculture, food, fuel, ore and metal exports all fell as shares consequentially.
 Import shares shifted too.
-The share of manufactures in imports rose to around three quarter or more of imports suggesting that the three countries were importing and assembling manufactured goods for export.
+The share of manufactures in imports rose to around three quarters or more of imports, suggesting that the three countries were importing and assembling manufactured goods for export.

 The late 1990s to the present

 The period since the late 1990s has been one where value added in agriculture declined slightly across the three countries and employment shares in agriculture continued to fall, rapidly so in Indonesia and Thailand.
-Value added shares in manufacturing fell in Indonesia and Malaysia whilst plateauing in Thailand.
-Employment shares in manufacturing were stagnant and even fell substantially in Malaysia suggesting this was a weak period for the manufacturing sector.
-In contrast, employment and value added shares rose in services across the three countries with the exception of a slight decline in value added shares in services in Thailand.
+Value-added shares in manufacturing fell in Indonesia and Malaysia whilst plateauing in Thailand.
+Employment shares in manufacturing were stagnant and even fell substantially in Malaysia, suggesting that this was a weak period for the manufacturing sector.
+In contrast, employment and value-added shares rose in services across the three countries, with the exception of a slight decline in value-added shares in services in Thailand.

-Growth was more inclusive in Malaysia and Thailand than in Indonesia in the sense that the Gini fell in Malaysia and Thailand whereas it rose in Indonesia.
-Poverty rates at $2.50-per-day fell across the countries to the point that it is plausible to say absolute poverty at $2.50-per-day has been eradicated in Malaysia and Thailand.
+Growth was more inclusive in Malaysia and Thailand than in Indonesia in the sense that the Gini fell in Malaysia and Thailand, whereas it rose in Indonesia.
+Poverty rates at $2.50 per day fell across the countries to the point that it is plausible to say that absolute poverty at $2.50 per day has been eradicated in Malaysia and Thailand.
 In Indonesia, absolute poverty still affects one in four of the population, but this fell from two-thirds of the population in the late 1990s.

-It is true to say that labour, gross domestic product, and exports transited out of low productivity agriculture and absolute poverty fell dramatically.
-Despite this, deeper questions remain, given that production and exports in high value-added sectors of manufacturing are dominated by foreign investments, and thus upgrading to higher value-added points in global value chains remains challenging.
-Further, although absolute poverty fell to very low levels, poverty at higher lines associated with a permanent escape from absolute poverty, such as $10 per day remains substantial and the employment intensity of growth has weakened, adding to social pressures.
-Furthermore, dualism remains in employment to a considerable extent in Indonesia and Thailand.
+It is true to say that labour, GDP, and exports transited out of low productivity agriculture and absolute poverty fell dramatically.
+Despite this, deeper questions remain, given that production and exports in the high value-added sectors of manufacturing are dominated by foreign investments, and thus upgrading to higher value-added points in global value chains remains challenging.
+Further, although absolute poverty fell to very low levels, poverty at higher lines, associated with a permanent escape from absolute poverty such as $10 per day, remains substantial and the employment intensity of growth has weakened, adding to social pressures.
+Furthermore, a dualism remains in employment to a considerable extent in Indonesia and Thailand.
 A third of the labour force in both Indonesia and Thailand remains in agriculture and over a tenth in even higher income per capita Malaysia.
-Informal employment in non-agriculture too remains large—three-quarters of non-agriculture employment in Indonesia, more than forty per cent in Thailand, and a tenth of non-agriculture employment is accounted for by the informal sector in Malaysia.
+Informal employment in non-agriculture also remains large – three-quarters of non-agriculture employment in Indonesia, more than forty per cent in Thailand, and a tenth of non-agriculture employment is accounted for by the informal sector in Malaysia.

-What would Arthur Lewis have said if he were alive today?
+What would W. Arthur Lewis have said if he were alive today?

 The idea that the process of structural transformation could go into reverse at a lower level of development than previously observed would have no doubt raised an eyebrow.
-That said, Malaysia, Indonesia, and Thailand did achieved structural transformation in various senses through a determined set of state directed interventions and public policy to counterbalance the forces of rising inequality that Lewis, Kuznets, and others identified structural transformation could unleash.
+That said, Malaysia, Indonesia and Thailand did achieve structural transformation in various senses through a determined set of state-directed interventions and public policy to counterbalance the forces of rising inequality that Lewis, Kuznets and others identified structural transformation could unleash.

 Andy Sumner is a Reader in International Development in the Department of International Development, King’s College London.
 He is Director of the ESRC Global Poverty & Inequality Dynamics (GPID) Research Network.